roboseb/vectorizor/README.md

     Having issues getting the animation to play nice with moved lines without breaking the line dash offset.
 Tomorrow I guess.

+February 6th, 2024

+    Back to work.
+Been stuck on the same bug since yesterday.
+Hopefully I can get that sorted by today.

+    I hated the way my animate function looked an it wasn't working, so I took some time to rewrite it.
+And now it works.
+The issue I was having wasn't a simple one, but it works now.

 --To-Do--

 -Add a simple option to wiggle lines like all wavey like, or possibly in the style of animations where the lines are scribbly and swap between two renditions of the same frame
+-Button to clear drawing
+-button to save drawings/UI for that
+-close shapes with key press ie: easy squares or other polygons -bezier curve animation speed
+-snap to other points